ludiosarchive/Refbinder/README.md

 TODO
 ====

-*	Consider making securedict not a dict, given that dict(aSecureDict) does not work correctly in CPython.
-Maybe use UserDict?
+*	Consider making securedict not a dict, given that `dict(aSecureDict)` does not work correctly in CPython.
+Maybe use `UserDict`?

-*	Add method to FileCache that yields every entry in the cache.
+*	Add method to `FileCache` that yields every entry in the cache.

-*	Fix or remove mypy.dictops.frozendict
+*	Fix or remove `mypy.dictops.frozendict`

 Code style notes